mariacioratanu/pcd-analytics-dashboard/README.md

 src/schemas/dotenv.ts
 ```

-**Responsibilities:**
+Responsibilities:

-- exposes the original Fast Lazy Bee REST API;
+- keeps the original Fast Lazy Bee REST API functionality
-- keeps the existing CRUD and authentication functionality;
+- reads movie data from MongoDB Atlas
-- reads movie data from MongoDB Atlas;
+- publishes a `movie_viewed` event when a movie is accessed through `GET /api/v1/movies/:movie_id`
-- publishes a `movie_viewed` event when a movie is accessed through `GET /movies/:movie_id`;
+- publishes events to the Pub/Sub topic `resource-events`
-- publishes events to the Pub/Sub topic `resource-events`.
+- uses environment variables to enable or disable event publishing

-Only `GET` requests generate analytics events. `HEAD` requests are kept for API compatibility but do not generate movie view events.
+Only `GET` requests generate analytics events. `HEAD` requests remain supported for API compatibility, but they do not publish movie view events.

 Example event payload: